Hand Surgeon Perth

 How is ganglion cyst surgery performed?

-Surgery for ganglion cysts is typically done as a day procedure and can be performed under local or general anaesthesia.
-During the procedure, a small incision is made over the ganglion.
-The surrounding structures are protected, and the cyst, along with its capsule, is carefully removed.
-This helps reduce the risk of the cyst coming back.
-With advanced removal techniques, the recurrence rate for ganglion cysts has dropped significantly, now standing at less than 1%.
+Surgery for ganglion cysts is typically performed as a day procedure and can be done under either local or general anaesthesia.
+During the procedure, a small incision is made over the cyst.
+The surrounding structures are carefully protected, and the cyst, along with its capsule, is removed.
+This approach helps minimise the risk of recurrence.
+With the use of advanced removal techniques, the recurrence rate for ganglion cysts has significantly decreased, now standing at less than 1%.

 Trigger finger

-Trigger finger is an inflammatory condition that affects the flexor tendons of the finger, causing them to become stuck in a bent position.
+Trigger finger is an inflammatory condition that affects the flexor tendons of the finger, causing them to become locked in a bent position.

 What are the symptoms of trigger finger?

-Symptoms include stiffness, especially in the morning, clicking or popping when moving the affected finger, a nodule in the palm at the base of the affected finger, and the affected finger being locked in a bent position.
+Symptoms of trigger finger include stiffness, particularly in the morning, a clicking or popping sensation when moving the affected finger, a nodule at the base of the affected finger in the palm, and the finger becoming locked in a bent position.

 What causes trigger finger?

-Inflammatory tenosynovitis leads to the formation of a small nodule on the tendon, which becomes lodged underneath a pulley in the palm, causing the tendon to lock in place.
+Inflammatory tenosynovitis results in the formation of a small nodule on the tendon, which becomes trapped beneath a pulley in the palm, causing the tendon to become locked in place.

 Who is at risk for trigger finger?